Made2Flex/Mr._Clean/README.md

 ## 🧹 Overview

-Mr._Clean is a comprehensive system cleanup and maintenance script designed for Arch Linux and Manjaro-based systems.
+Mr._Clean is a comprehensive system cleanup and maintenance script designed for modern Linux systems.
 It provides an interactive and colorful way to perform system housekeeping tasks, helping you maintain a clean and optimized system.

 ## ✨ Features